 • Heading is not allowed.
 If the ball touches a player on the head, play is stopped.
 If the header was deemed deliberate, an indirect free kick will be awarded to the opposing team from the spot of the offense.
-If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the point nearest to where the infringement occurred.
 If the header was deemed unintentional, then play restarts with a dropped ball following the procedures in Law 8 - the Start and Re-Start of Play.